artpar/rclone/docs/content/commands/rclone_dedupe.md

       --s3-acl string                     Canned ACL used when creating buckets and/or storing objects in S3 --s3-storage-class string           Storage class to use when uploading S3 objects (STANDARD|REDUCED_REDUNDANCY|STANDARD_IA)
-      --size-only                         Skip based on size only, not mod-time or checksum --stats duration                    Interval between printing stats, e.g 500ms, 60s, 5m.
-(0 to disable) (default 1m0s) --stats-log-level string            Log level to show --stats output DEBUG|INFO|NOTICE|ERROR (default "INFO") --stats-unit string                 Show data rate in stats as either 'bits' or 'bytes'/s (default "bytes") --suffix string                     Suffix for use with --backup-dir.
+      --size-only                         Skip based on size only, not mod-time or checksum --skip-links                        Don't warn about skipped symlinks.
+      --stats duration                    Interval between printing stats, e.g 500ms, 60s, 5m.
+(0 to disable) (default 1m0s)
+      --stats-log-level string            Log level to show --stats output DEBUG|INFO|NOTICE|ERROR (default "INFO") --stats-unit string                 Show data rate in stats as either 'bits' or 'bytes'/s (default "bytes") --streaming-upload-cutoff int       Cutoff for switching to chunked upload if file size is unknown.
+Upload starts after reaching cutoff or when file ends. (default 100k)
+      --suffix string                     Suffix for use with --backup-dir.
       --swift-chunk-size int              Above this size files will be chunked into a _segments container. (default 5G) --syslog                            Use Syslog for logging